he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/barbarianinstinct/Fury Instinct.md

 ## Specialization Ability<span class="item-type">7th</span>

-Increase the additional damage from [[Rage]] from 2 to 6.
+Increase the additional damage from [[DATABASE/action/Rage|Rage]] from 2 to 6.
 If you have greater weapon specialization, instead increase the additional damage from Rage to 12.

 ## Raging Resistance<span class="item-type">9th</span>